Code-Institute-Submissions/Discover-Malta/README.md

 ### Navigation Bar:

-* The bavigation bar is always shown to the user when scrolling on all devices.
+* The navigation bar is always shown to the user when scrolling on all devices.
-* The name of the site as well as the navigation links inscrease in size when a mouse is hovered over on desktop.
+* The name of the site as well as the navigation links increase in size when a mouse is hovered over on desktop.
 * The name of the site can be clicked and it will return the user to the top of the page.
-* As it is a one page site the navigation links scroll the user down or up depening on which selection is made.
+* As it is a one-page site the navigation links scroll the user down or up depending on which selection is made.
 An offset has been included in this so the navigation bar does not cover part of the section once it is scrolled to.
 * The navigation links reference each section of the site.
 * The navigation links are shown in a burger menu on screen sizes of 991px and under.